 By Milda Urban, Summersalt Yoga founder

 Responsible travel – the topic that gains more and more attention in the world.
-And we can’t be happier, because guys, it’s 2016 and if you haven’t started already – it is the time to start travelling responsibly.
 We are implementing and promoting responsible travel and tourism in our Summersalt Yoga Retreats and we also want to help you take the simplest necessary steps to start doing so too.